Avian influenza: common questions and answers

 In the right conditions, it can survive from day to weeks but the most likely way for the virus to transfer to other birds or mammals is sick or dead birds, not from the environment.

-Where does the HPAI outbreak in WA wild birds stand currently?
+Where does the HPAI outbreak in WA wild birds and other animals stand currently?

 You can view positive detections in Washington state on the WDFW website.